nsantos19/capa_wannacry/readme.md

 ### File Attributes

 Throughout the capa report, we see many calls to get file attributes.
-This can be used for a variet of purposes that are stated throughout the analysis.
+This can be used for a variet of purposes that are stated throughout Securework's analysis.
 Some use cases could be getting file lengths, targeting specific file extensions, and finding whitelisted directory names.

 ### Registry Editing